A BSDE approach to the asymmetric risk-sensitive optimization and its applications: An application to dynamic portfolio optimization

-In this section, we take the coefficients in (\ref{state-eqy0}) that satisfy (\ref{prelim-log-coeff}) into account, from which an asymmetric risk-sensitive portfolio optimization problem arises.
+We are motivated to take the coefficients in (\ref{state-eqy0}) that satisfy (\ref{prelim-log-coeff}) into account, where an asymmetric risk-sensitive portfolio optimization problem arises due to the $\Gamma$ may not be a scalar matrix.
 For simplicity of writing, we write the factor process $\tilde{X}$ determined by (\ref{eq-factor-process}) as $X$ without causing any ambiguity.
 By the standard theory, it is easy to show that (\ref{eq-factor-process}) admits a unique solution $X(\cdot) \in \bigcap_{p>1} L_{\mathbb{F}}^{p}(\Omega;C([0,T],\mathbb{R}^{n}))$ since it is Gaussian.
 It follows from (\ref{prelim-log-coeff}) that the controlled BSDE in (\ref{state-eqy0}) can be rewritten as

 where $\Gamma$ is strictly positive definite.
 The following assumption is necessary.

 \begin{assumption} The matrix $\Sigma\Sigma^{\intercal}$ is strictly positive definite. \end{assumption}

 \begin{remark} Assumption \ref{assum-Sigma-posit-def} implies that one cannot replicate the risk structure of one of the $m$ assets by setting up a portfolio of the other $m-1$ assets.
 As a result there is no risk-induced arbitrage opportunity on the market. \end{remark}